Hypnosis is a process of allowing suggestions to alter your experience. Suggestions are simply invitations to have a particular experience.

 A certified hypnotist will typically have significantly more training and experience with hypnosis than a client, however the real difference is that self-hypnosis takes far more sessions and cannot resolve some issues.
-This is primarily because it is difficult for your conscious mind to bypass itself in order for you to communicate directly with your own unconscious mind.
+That is primarily because it is difficult for your conscious mind to bypass itself in order for you to communicate directly with your own "unconscious mind".
 In short, you get in your own way.

 Click here for my Smoking Cessation FAQ.

 The Smoking Cessation Protocol itself works with all forms of nicotine, including vaping, chewing or dipping, cigars, and pipes.
 Also nicotine patches and gum.

 In short, no. My focus is squarely on individuals instead of groups of any sort (including couples).
 While a client's requested change work certainly may improve their relationships, my goal is to help the individual client reach their desired goals.
 Couples who seek therapy such as marriage counseling are encouraged to contact a professional who specializes in that work.

 Stage and street hypnosis are popular forms of hypnosis-based entertainment intended for audiences of all sizes, performed on a “stage” or “on the street”.
 My specialty is focused change work, so I do not offer these services.

 Only when explicitly requested or if it occurs spontaneously within a session.